sebidude/authproxy/README.md

 #  hostname: hostname[:port] which will trigger the proxy (SNI is used to determine the tls.Certificate)
 #  targetAddress: the URI to which the requests will be forwarded.
 #  log: set to true to log every request. if set to false no log messages will be written for the vhost
+#  headers: a map of headers which will be added to the forwarded request.
+"Host" and "X-Real-IP" will always be added.
 #  tls: the tls config
 #    certFile: path to the file holding the certificate to be used with this vhost
 #    keyFile: path to the file holding the key for the certFile